DelphiPackageManager/DPM/GettingStarted.md

 https://github.com/VSoftTechnologies/Spring4DMirror

 Once you have some packages, you can either install packages from the command line, or using the IDE plugin.
 The IDE plugin adds a DPM node to each project in the project tree, and a right click menu to "Manage DPM Packages".
-The DPM package view will open docked in the IDE code window, opened on the Installed tab.
-To add packages, switch to the search tab, search or click on the package you want to install, and in the package details panel on the right, click on install.
-If there are multiple package versions, you can chose which version to install.
-If you think a package is missing, it may be a pre-release package, in which case check the "Include Prerelease" checkbox under the search box - the list will refresh.
-Some of the above packages are still prerelease.
+The DPM package view will open docked in the IDE code window, and show the list of installed packages, plus the first 100 packages from the package sources.
+When you click on a package, the details on the right side of the view will show the package information and the projects which have the package installed.

 Note that your dproj will be modified by installing packages.